immunefi-team/Bounty_Boosts/Alchemix/31276 - [SC - High] BPT can be locked for only  week resulting in u....md

 # BPT can be locked for only 1 week, resulting in unfair ALCX reward distribution

-Submitted on Wed May 15 2024 21:32:46 GMT-0400 (Atlantic Standard Time) by @marchev for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 16th 2024 at 03:32:46 UTC by @marchev for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31276